raldred/lux-battery-charger/README.md

 This integration is intended to pull pricing data from Octopus and automate battery charging of a connected lux inverter.
 This relies on a lux integration, either lxp-bridge or LuxPython

+Ispiration comes from other wonderful integrations, particularly
+* Predbat
+* Octoblock

 **This integration will set up the following platforms.**

 Entity | Description